pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ## Step 1: Set Up the Package Directory Structure

 Below you create the basic directory structure required for your Python package.
 Note that there are instructions for creating the files and directories using shell.
-However you can also create files and directories in your preferred file directory tool (e.g. Finder on MAC or File Explorer on Windows or even a tool such as VSCode or Spyder) if you wish.
+However you can also create files and directories in your preferred file directory tool (e.g. Finder on MAC or File Explorer on Windows or even a tool such as VS Code or Spyder) if you wish.

 ### Create your package's project directory structure
 * Create a new project directory for your package.
 Choose a name for your package, preferably in lowercase and without spaces.
 For this tutorial we'll use `pyospackage`.